-- 1. Defines printer name and sets the device to /dev/null. - 2.
-Defines the interface script for network printers. - 3.
-Sets the destination, protocol, and timeout. - 4.
-Specifies the file content types to which the printer can print directly, and the printer type. - 5.
-Adds print filters to the print server. - 6.
-Accepts print requests for the printer and enables the printer. - 7.
-Adds a description for the printer. - 8.
-Verifies that the printer is ready.
+- 1. Defines printer name and sets the device to /dev/null - 2.
+Defines the interface script for network printers - 3.
+Sets the destination, protocol, and timeout - 4.
+Specifies the file content type to which the printer can print directly, and the printer type - 5.
+Adds a description for the printer - 6.
+Adds print filters to the print server - 7.
+Accepts print requests for the printer and enables the printer - 8.
+Verifies that the printer is ready for printing